-Sirar's PKI Committee (hereinafter, PKI Committee) operates as the governance function for Sirar's PKI.
+Sirar's PKI Committee (hereinafter, PKI Committee) operates as the governance function for the Sirar's PKI.
 It groups the necessary functions for this purpose including the policy, compliance and design functions.
 The PKI Committee provides strategic direction and continuously supervises the PKI operations team.
-The members of this committee are appointed by Sirar's CEO.
+This committee is appointed by Sirar.